 - The petitioner was a resident of the receiving state for at least a year, or

 - The petitioner has family who have lived there for at least 180 days and are willing to assist with supervision.

 Otherwise, the courts have a great deal of discretion about whether to approve such transfers.
 The court is more likely to approve a transfer if the petitioner has a job offer, family and a place to live in the receiving state.

 People on felony probation in California usually cannot travel at all without notifying their probation officer.
 And out-of-state travel generally requires the probation officer's permission.

-Travelling without necessary permission is a probation violation.
+Traveling without necessary permission constitutes a probation violation.
 And even when permission is not required, travel delays may cause you to miss required counseling or other obligations.